VivianMak/pose_graph_optimization_for_SLAM/README.md

 - the algorithm > gausnewton
 - debug optimizer after icp
 - - auto run test files after building? (add_test for cmake command)
-- COMPAEFH

-- " allowing the CPU to fetch multiple pieces of data in a single cache line, leading to faster access times, only one pointer per struct,"
+- Potential ways to speed up the code are to ...

 ## Repo Structure